arnor-sigurdsson/EIR/docs/acknowledgements.rst

 directly depends on, those that developed the packages those projects depend on, and so on:

-- ``pandas``  – The Pandas Development Team: Powerful data structures for data analysis, time series, and statistics
+- ``pandas`` : Powerful data structures for data analysis, time series, and statistics

 - ``numpy``  – Travis E. Oliphant et al.: Fundamental package for array computing in Python